gottfrois/link_thumbnailer/README.md

 	use_link_thumbnailer

-Note: You won't have to bother with this if you did runned the installer using:
+Note: You won't have to bother with this if you did run the installer using:

 	$ rails g link_thumbnailer:install